 Advocacy manager for Forest and Bird Kevin Hackwell says a recent study in Dunedin showed the animals were killing native birds like fantails.

 Mr Hackwell says people should be responsible with their pets and consider not replacing them when they die.

 Mr Morgan's site says people should keep cats inside 24 hours a day and, if that's impractical, ensure that when the time comes it is the last cat they own.

 The site says it is not necessarily suggesting owners go out and have their cat euthanised but that is an option.

-Next story in National: Pharmac prepares to expand role to hospital medical devices
+Next story in New Zealand: Pharmac prepares to expand role to hospital medical devices

 Copyright © 2013, Radio New Zealand